katmfoo/dotfiles/readme.md

 * try building latest blink shell onto ipad to see if base16 shell works
 * make pull request for fantasque-sans-mono-noloopk on blink shell fonts
-* wait for fantasque-sans-mono-noloopk to get onto homebrew cask fonts
-* add font install instructions for fantasque-sans-mono (for mac and blink)
 * look into gnu stow
 * figure out gpg keys for git
 * set tmux status bar to top